vigilock/fast-custom-router/docs/CONTROLLER.md

 - **query**: list of uri parameters (type checked)
 - **body**: list of body request parameters (type checked)

+## Throw exception

+You can throw an exception inside a controller.

+The exception with be pass to middleware err argument in `next(err, req, res, next)` signature.

 ## Example

 ```javascript